Quality Inspection and the CAD Connection

-This starts with deployment of an enterprise inspection software and extends to all coordinate measuring machines (CMMs) and accessories.
+This starts with the deployment of an enterprise-level inspection software application and extends to all coordinate measuring machines (CMMs) and accessories.
 Today’s inspection software solutions must be capable of serving the entire manufacturing enterprise.
 In order to maintain the digital thread, software must be rooted in CAD and have the ability to import from, manipulate, annotate, model, inspect against, and export to virtually any CAD file format.
-At the end of the day it is the job of inspection software to align and compare the nominal CAD model with measured points collected from the finish part, whether that includes a relatively small number of manually triggered contact points, or non-contact scanned point cloud data containing millions of points.
+At the end of the day, it is the job of inspection software to align and compare the nominal CAD model with measured points collected from the finished part, whether that includes a relatively small number of manually triggered contact points, or non-contact scanned point cloud data containing millions of points.

-Using an enterprise inspection software will provide the manufacturing enterprise with consistency of operation, quality reporting, data management, and reduced training and support costs.
+Using enterprise-level inspection software will provide the manufacturing enterprise with operational consistency, reporting quality, data management, and reduced training and support costs.
 Be sure the enterprise inspection software you select is open and offers the necessary level of interoperability to support your current and future manufacturing inspection requirements: